 The distance from the window to the back of the well must be at least 36″.
-Additionally, egress window wells are required to be at least 9 square feet large.
+Additionally, egress window wells in Wichita are required to be at least 9 square feet large.
 At Above and Beyond, we can make sure your egress window wells are large enough and easy to use.

 Egress Window Requirements

 Each kind of egress window has specific requirements that it must meet.
 Remember, this is your escape route.
 It must be large enough for anyone to pass through without issue.